“There’s got to be more beyond merely existing and going through the daily grind of life…”

 A friend whom I just met at the time (who since has become one of my very best friends), asked if I would be willing to help out in starting up a chapter of a non-profit organization and give back to the community we’re living in.

 I said “yes!” in a heartbeat.
 As I had done a number of volunteer work back in school and thoroughly enjoyed it, I jumped at the opportunity to get back to giving back every chance I get.

 This unexpected opportunity turned out to be one of the best things that ever happened in my life.

-Though I still had an active social life, I no longer felt as if I was merely existing, living out a predictable routine.
+Though I continued to have an active social life, I no longer felt as if I was merely existing, living out a predictable routine.

-Serving others made me realize that we’re all in this together.
+Serving others made me realized that we’re all in this together.

 It became clear that despite our various backgrounds, ideas, religions, ethnicities and so forth, we’re all essentially one.